wassermanlab/gene2wordclouds/pmids/README.md

 This folder should have the following content:

-pmid.R : this takes as input PMID, fetches abstract for that PMID, returns an RDS file inside the corresponding taxon folder for that PMID, counts the number of words and returns a get_pmids.py vertebrates/ vertebrates.json
+pmid.R (DONE): this takes as input PMID, fetches abstract for that PMID, returns an RDS file inside the corresponding taxon folder for that PMID, counts the number of words and returns a get_pmids.py vertebrates/ vertebrates.json